 Owners absolutely love the 3D fire effect, and the blower sends out adequate heat as a secondary source.
 Features an attractive, realistic look with intricate floral trim.
 Available in ivory or espresso.
-Comes with remote control for a user-friendly experience.
+Comes with a remote control for a user-friendly experience.

 Assembly can be challenging and a bit time-consuming, so having a helper is recommended.

-It has almost every bell and whistles you can think of in a modern fireplace.
+It has almost every bell and whistle you can think of in a modern fireplace.
 It's easy to use and operate, provides an adequate amount of heat for a medium-sized room, and has a stylish design to it.

 The heat comes from a fan in the top of the unit, which could have an effect on anything placed on the wall above it.